Protect your garden against frost

 The most common way to guard against frost is by using some type of covering.
 Most anything will work, but old blankets, sheets, and even burlap sacks are best.

-JJ says: "If you have any tropical plants you would like to cover, you can make use of frost cover or hessian.
+JJ says that if you have any tropical plants you would like to cover, you can make use of frost cover or hessian.
 Normal frost cover is white and looks like lace – but will keep the frost off your plants.
 It is a synthetic thin and light material allowing air to freely move through and does not have to be removed every day.
-Hessian is the old common sack – brown in colour and much thicker than the frost cover – however this has to be removed daily to allow light and air movement."
+Hessian is the old common sack – brown in colour and much thicker than the frost cover – however this has to be removed daily to allow light and air movement.

 Covering tender garden plants in the evening will help retain heat and protect them from freezing.
 When covering plants, drape them loosely and secure with stakes, rocks, or bricks.
 Heavier covers may require some type of support, such as wire, to prevent the plants from becoming crushed under the weight.